derekburgess/jaws/docs/storage/neo4j-schema.md

 provenance, digest, and confirmation.
 Erase repeats that plan inside one transaction, preserves schema/audit nodes, and fails closed if anything changed.

-## Milestone 2 target and later versions
+## Managed target and later versions

-Version 6 completes the Milestone 2 managed schema.
-Retention, administration, and portable managed-evidence export/import operate over version 6; experiment and finding index nodes are reconstructable discovery metadata and are not copied into evidence bundles.
+Version 6 completes the Milestone 2 managed schema; version 7 is the first Milestone 3 addition.
+Retention, administration, and portable managed-evidence export/import operate over version 7.
+Experiment and finding index nodes are reconstructable discovery metadata and are not copied into evidence bundles.
 Later versions must document their contracts before implementation and retain Benchmark 0 compatibility until their parity gates pass.